Jmkryng/laravel/README.md

 # Laravel 9 Boilerplate
-> A Laravel Boilerplate with Services Design Pattern and Laravel Sanctum Ready
+> A Laravel Boilerplate with Services Design Pattern

 ## Setup Project
 Make a copy of `.env` using the file `env.example` and then add your MySQL database credentials to establish a connection.